davezuko/flux-introduction/README.md

 ### Benefits

 #### Hot Reloading
-Pure functions are what allow react-hot-loader to work.
+Functional purity is what allows react-hot-loader to work.
 If a component's render function was non-deterministic (impure), the entire component would need to be reloaded after a change.
 However, since that's not the case, the previous state and properties can continue to exist as they were while the component's methods/render function are simply be swapped out for their new versions.

 #### Centralization
 The funneling of actions through a central dispatcher means that it's easy to add middleware between your actions and the stores.
 This opens up the possibility to implement features such as centralized logging and debugging.